rmnblm/Mapbox-iOS-Examples/README.md

 $ cd mapbox-ios-examples
 ```

-Install all necessary packages (pods)
+Install all necessary pods (again, please make sure that your CocoaPods version is >=1.1.0, otherwise problems may occur!)

 ```
 $ pod install